-This post will demonstrate a live migration of a virtual machine from an on-premise VMware infrastructure, to VMware Cloud on AWS.
-The steps below will demonstrate how quick and easy it is to move virtual machines between VMware Cloud on AWS and on-premise VMware environments using HCX, without the need to re-IP or re-architect services.
+This post demonstrates a live migration of a VMware Virtual Machine (VM) from an on-premise VMware infrastructure, to VMware Cloud on AWS.
+The steps below will demonstrate how quick and easy it is to move Virtual Machines between on-premise and VMware Cloud on AWS environments using VMware HCX migrations, without the need to re-IP or re-architect applications.

 The VMware Cloud environment in this demo is setup as follows: